 If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our “abode” with him.
 John 14:23

 The Greek word for “place” is topas.
 This is an interesting word because it can be used to mean “position of influence” or “an opportunity for action”.
 We sometimes use “place” this way as in “what is your place in the world”?
-This is how Paul uses “topas” when he was on trial before King Agrippa:
+This is how Paul used “topas” when he was on trial before King Agrippa:

 “I answered them that it was not the custom of the Romans to give up anyone before the accused met the accusers face to face and had opportunity (topas) to make his defense…” Acts 25:16